Rectangular R-transform as the limit of rectangular spherical integrals: Introduction

 Let us mention that free probability theory has initially been built in the area of operator algebras and that concrete relations between {\it free} and {\it classical} probability theory, like the ones of \eqref{220809.09h53.2} and \eqref{220809.09h53.2.caroll}, are not that common.

 Let us also mention that expectations of the exponential of traces of polynomials of constant matrices and uniform orthogonal random matrices, which have been extensively studied in physics and also other areas, like information theory, are often called {\it spherical integrals}.
-See e.g. \cite{zvonkin97, alice-ofer-2002, alice-saint-flour} and the references above for the case of square matrices and \cite{swrect.2003,ghaderipoor08} for the case of rectangular matrices.
+See e.g. \cite{zvonkin97, alice-ofer-2002, alice-saint-flour} and the references above for the case of square matrices.
+Spherical integrals involving rectangular matrices are considered in the papers \cite{swrect.2003,ghaderipoor08,{kabashima08}}.
+The quantities studied in the paper \cite{kabashima08} of Kabashima are closely related to the spherical integral we study here: in Equation (8), Kabashima considers exactly the same spherical integral as ours, with the same hypotheses (he supposes the singular law of $X$ to have a limit and $p/N$ to stay bounded), except that he supposes $\theta$ to be on the imaginary line, whereas in our paper, $\tta$ is real.
+He is not giving an argument that qualifies as a mathematical proof, but he gives an asymptotic formula in Equation (9).
+With our vocabulary, this formula expresses as a saddle point value of a certain function.
+The actual computation of this saddle point is not easy, but his Equation (9) has a structure which is quite close to our Equation \eqref{14.4.11}.

 The paper is organized as follows.
 In Section \ref{220809.09h53}, we state the main result of the paper, Theorem \ref{310709.11h}, and discuss it.
 In Section \ref{prelim.R-tr.270809}, we recall the precise definition of the rectangular $R$-transform and prove a result of continuity of the map $(\la, \mu)\longmapsto C_\mu^{(\la)}$.
 At last, Section \ref{5809.11h32} is devoted to the proof of Theorem \ref{310709.11h}, following the ideas of the proof of \cite[Th.
 2]{alice-mylene05}.